Learning Your AEDs Could Save a Life

 Doing hands-only CPR (cardiopulmonary resuscitation) and using an automated external defibrillator (AED) can more than double the victim’s chance of survival, according to the American Heart Association.
 In fact, for every minute that passes without CPR and defibrillation, the victim’s chances of survival decrease by 7–10 percent.

-Sideras estimates that someone uses an AED in Sioux Falls about once a month.
+People are often told it’s better to do something than nothing.
+If you do nothing a person could die, but if you take action with a defibrillator it could make a difference.
+Estimates show that in Sioux Falls, someone uses an AED about once a month.
 The youngest person to date was a high school student; the oldest was 91 years old.

 Kym Osterberg, RN, Education Coordinator at Avera Heart Hospital, said defibrillators make it easy to help in an emergency.

 “AEDs today prompt you every step of the way with directions,” Osterberg said.
 “They’ll tell you if a shock is advised, help you know where to place the pads and when to not touch the victim.
 The most important thing is to act and get the person’s heart beating again.”

 - Remember to not touch the victim when the AED prompts you not to.

 - If a person collapses outside in the snow or rain, it’s OK.
 Just be sure to dry off the area on the chest where the pads go.

 - You may not know that hair can sometimes interfere with the shock.
 There is actually a razor in the AED box for quick hair removal.
 If the AED says, “Check pad placement,” press on the pads to help them adhere to the chest better.
 If the AED still says, “Check pad placement,” there should be a second set of pads in the box.
 Remove the first pair and use the second pair after removing the hair.